-Planting displays are great for restaurants helping to improve their customers’ dining experience and satisfaction, along with their overall bottom line.
+Winter planting displays are great for businesses in Metro Vancouver, helping to improve their customers’ experience and satisfaction, ideally along with their overall bottom line.

-With BC’s ideal growing climate, this is a great time of year to freshen up the colour and appeal of a restaurant’s exterior plant material displays.
+With BC’s ideal growing climate, this is a great time of year to freshen up the colour and appeal of your establishment’s exterior plant material displays.
 Making your entrance stand out (in a good way) doesn’t work well when your flowers wither and your shrubs lose their leaves.

 Thankfully, many beautiful winter plants exist that can bring colour and life back into the bleak, grey atmosphere of Vancouver’s colder season.
 Unlike most plants, they actually thrive in this type of weather!